MalikShujaatAli/CppEssentials/README.md

 ## License

-This project is licensed free..
+This project is licensed free.

 ## Acknowledgments